 It’s all about the people

 It is the team that makes a project successful.
-Translators, editors, and proofreaders are the key people involved in such teams.
+Translators, editors, and proofreaders are the key people that craft good translations.
 It is usually the project manager’s job to choose suitable people for the team, depending on their background and qualification.

 Translators often should be native in the target language, have a background in translation studies, and certificates from professional associations or a government.
 Most experienced professionals tend to have a specialization and prefer to stick with that subject.
 For instance, good technical translators may have difficulties with literary texts, while excellent medical translators will usually never take on legal documents.